 We have never been profitable and incurred net losses in each year since inception.
-Our accumulated deficit was \$226.2 million as of March 31, 2019.
+Our accumulated deficit was \$229.5 million as of June 30, 2019.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We expect that our existing cash and cash equivalents will be sufficient to fund our operations to a potential closing of the Merger but our expenses may be greater than forecasted and the closing of the Merger could be delayed.
-If we need to raise additional cash resources, we would have to do raise such funds through public or private equity or debt financings or other sources.
+We expect that our existing cash and cash equivalents will be sufficient to fund our projected cash needs through the closing of the Merger which is expected in the third quarter of 2019 but our expenses may be greater than forecasted and the closing of the Merger could be delayed.
+If we need to raise additional capital to complete the Merger, we would need to pursue a debt or equity financing or other strategic transactions.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition.
+Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and could result in the need to pursue an immediate dissolution of Histogenics.